 Some time after Summer School 2013, with 14 successful Summer Schools under his belt, Jon Copp was promoted to the role Director of Development at Marlborough College.
 Step forward John Blake.
-John joined in July 2014 as the new Director of Marlborough College Enterprise Ltd. John, previously the Commercial Director at the home of the Chelsea Pensioner, the Royal Hospital Chelsea, has come on board at a very exciting time as Summer School expands from three to four weeks.
+John joined in July 2014 as the new Director of Marlborough College Enterprise Ltd. John, previously the Commercial Director at the home of the Chelsea Pensioner, the Royal Hospital Chelsea, came on board at a very exciting time as Summer School expanded from three to four weeks.
 The entertainment programme has also been enhanced with Gala performances on both Tuesday and Friday each week.
 John and the team are looking forward to the next 40 years of Summer School.

 Undoubtedly the long term success of the Marlborough College Summer School has evolved from the steady improvement of facilities, the unusually wide range of courses, entertainments and the congenial atmosphere, all of which have enhanced the quality of the Summer School experience.